 ■ We offer tele-health to the patients home if patients are concerned about possible exposure or if symptomatic.

-3. Require Universal Face Covering Practices require everyone who enters the practice, both patients and staff to wear an appropriate face covering:
+2. Per Dept. Health for Alameda and Contra Costa Counties, last updated in April 2022: Medical Offices still require universal face covering and require everyone who enters the practice, both patients and staff to wear an appropriate face covering:

 ■ Patients are advised over the phone to bring a mask and front office notices indicate mask should be worn